-Residents may obtain a card from Oak Bay Public Works or use the search tool above.
-Please note that the search tool works best when no punctuation is used when inputing your address.
+Residents may use the search tool above to access a printable schedule.
+Please note that the search tool works best when no punctuation is used when inputing the civic address.
 Whenever possible, please use the drop-down menu when entering your street name.

 How to use the service

 Please Click Here for a helpful PDF document explaining what can be left curbside on collection day, as well as the answers to many commonly asked questions.

 - Refer to the Curbside Garbage/Recycle Schedule for collection dates or use the search tool above.

 - Due to Covid-19 related measures, Totes MUST be purchased over the telephone from the Public Works Yard, 1771 Elgin Road, Monday to Friday, from 8:00 am to 4:30 pm, and on Saturday from 8:00 am to 3:00pm, excluding holidays at 250-598-4501.

 - Grey Tote: Household garbage - $95 including tax

 - Blue Tote: Mixed waste paper - $95 including tax

 - Green Tote: Kitchen waste - $95 including tax

 - Place the totes and boxes at curbside for collection on the day of the scheduled pickup